A New Effective Potential for Deuteron: Potential and Superpotential

-where up and down signs are for $V_{1}(r)$ and $V_{2}(r)$, respectively.
-This equation is known as Riccati equation and $V_{1}(r)$ and $V_{2}(r)$ which are connected by $W_{1}(r)$ are known as supersymmetric partner potentials.
-By comparing two Eqs.
-(10) and (13), we introduce a simple ansatz for superpotential involving exponential function as follows,
+where minus and plus signs are related to $V_{-}(r)$ and $V_{+}(r)$, respectively.
+This equation is known as Riccati equation and $V_{-}(r)$ and $V_{+}(r)$ which are connected by the superpotential are known as supersymmetric partner potentials.
+We now introduce an OPEP-like superpotential as follows,

-so that the ground state wave function obtained by replacing this superpotential in Eq.
-(12) equals to,
+Therefore, the ground state wave function obtained by replacing this superpotential in Eq.
+(15) equals to,

-where $N$ is normalization constant and A, B , C and D are constant coefficients to be determined by deuteron ground state properties in next section.
-The superpotential $W_{1}(r)$ (Eq.
-14) generates a new effective potential via Riccati equation (Eq.
-13) as,
+where the normalization constant $N$ is acquired by $\int_{0}^{\infty}|U_{0}(r)|^{2}dr=1$, and $A$, $L$, $C$ and $D$ are parameters to be determined by deuteron ground state properties in the next section.
+The superpotential $W(r)$ generates partner potentials via Eq.
+(16) as,